joaozenobio/HiwiClausthal/Video Extraction/Readme.md

 ## Extracting data from the recordings

-PlaybackExtraction.cpp contains the functions playbackExtraction which takes the path to a recording and creates a folder with the same name as the recording file and extract the data from it into the following tree:
+PlaybackExtraction.cpp contains the function playbackExtraction which takes the path to a recording and creates a folder with the same name as the recording file and extract the data from it into the following tree:

 \<recording name\> <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|\----color <br>